-UKCAT and Coaching Effects
+UCAT and Coaching Effects

-During 2017 testing, candidates were invited to take part in a survey at the end of testing asking them about how they went about preparing to take the test.
-Data are now being analysed at the University of Birmingham to see whether any further evidence regarding coaching and the UKCAT can be obtained.
+During 2018 testing, candidates were invited to take part in a survey at the end of testing asking them about how they went about preparing to take the test.
+Data are now being analysed at the University of Birmingham to see whether any further evidence regarding coaching and the UCAT can be obtained.
 The study ought to provide additional information to advise candidates on preparation in the future.
+Further data from 2018 will feed into this study.

-SJT Evaluation
+SIT Evaluation

-A team at Queen Mary, University of London is moving towards the final stages of a study investigating potential correlations between the UKCAT SJT and a range of assessment outcomes in year one and two assessments.
+A team at Queen Mary, University of London is moving towards the final stages of a study investigating potential correlations between the UCAT SJT and a range of assessment outcomes in year one and two assessments.